Office of the Vice President for

 If the levels of education or experience required for the job noticeably change, these requirements should reflect standards for satisfactory job performance, not an incumbent’s qualifications.

 Cabinet level supervisor then determines validity and indicates approval or disapproval on the transmittal form.
 If approved, the JAQ is then forwarded to Human Resources for re-evaluation by the Compensation Consultant.
-The Director, HR/AA and the Compensation Consultant will reach consensus before forwarding to the Budget Committee.
+The Director and the Compensation Consultant will reach consensus before forwarding to the Executive Committee.

-The Budget Committee then returns the re-evaluation as approved, disapproved, or modified to the Director, HR/AA for dissemination to the unit supervisor.
+The Executive Committee then returns the re-evaluation as approved, disapproved, or modified to the Director for dissemination to the unit supervisor.

-The unit supervisor may appeal the decision made by the Budget Committee through an appeal to the Budget Committee.
-The Budget Committee will provide guidelines during the budget process on the timeline for appeals.
-The Budget Committee may:
+The unit supervisor may appeal the decision made by the Executive Committee through an appeal to the Executive Committee.
+The Executive Committee will provide guidelines during the budget process on the timeline for appeals.
+The Executive Committee may:

 - approve the appeal;